 When it comes to cloud solutions, Amazon Web Services (AWS) has been quite a technological wonder for its users.
-Whether it’s about hosting enterprise websites or running large-scale applications, the platform has proven its worth consistently through its secure and scalable solutions.
+From its secure and scalable solutions to hosting enterprise websites or running large-scale applications, AWS has consistently proven its worth.

-That is one of the many reasons why corporations such as Vodafone, Netflix, Comcast, and Dow Jones have chosen AWS as the home to their cloud solutions.
+That is one of the many reasons why corporations choose AWS as the home to their cloud solutions.
+This includes corporations large and small such as Netflix, Comcast, and Dow Jones.
 Along with these companies, many other entities of even smaller sizes have obtained AWS’ solutions in the past few years with the help of its partners.

 What Are AWS Partner Solutions?

 AWS partners are third-party service providers that provide a critical role in the deployment and management of AWS.
-These companies provide engineering, DevOps, SysOps, and integration assistance that allows more and more organizations to leverage the power of AWS.
-AWS itself simply doesn’t have the resources available and necessary to provide this type of support to every end user of AWS.
-As a result, a vibrant and skilled partner community has developed and serves a critical role in the rapid growth and adoption of AWS.
+These companies provide DevOps, engineering, and integration assistance that enables more organizations to leverage the power of AWS.
+AWS alone doesn’t have the resources available and necessary to provide this type of support to every end-user.
+As a result, a vibrant and skilled partner community has developed.
+This community serves a critical role in the growth and adoption of AWS.

 These services work because AWS’s partners make them accessible, reliable, and most of all, affordable for the masses.
-While AWS focuses on catering to large- scale corporations through cloud, its partners take those high-performance solutions and distribute them into development, logistics and hosting solutions for those who want affordable cloud provision services for their websites and applications.
+AWS focuses on catering to large-scale corporations through its cloud solutions.
+Its partners, take those high-performance solutions and distribute them into development, logistics, and hosting solutions.
+Partners deliver these solutions for customers who want affordable cloud provision services for their websites and applications.

 What Made AWS Partners So Successful?

 Much like the original iteration of Amazon, AWS initially focused on being inventory free.
 All it did was provide a cloud platform for its clients to use.
-What they did with it or how they achieved their end goals were completely up to them, or the third-party clients that would come to AWS in the hopes of finding business opportunities (which they usually still do to this case).
+What they did with it or how they achieved their end goals were completely up to them.
+This also applies to third-party clients who would come to AWS in the hopes of finding business opportunities.

-This means that a large part of AWS’s current success was built on the backs of these partners who extended AWS capabilities in new and interesting ways.
-If it had not been for these partners, then AWS’s ecosystem might not even be a fraction of what it is today.
-The lack of development and hosting tools during the initial years of AWS showed that there was much more that needed to be done and these partners filled that void.
+Therefore, a large part of AWS’s current success was built on the backs of these partners who extended AWS capabilities.
+Without these partners, then AWS’s ecosystem might not even be a fraction of what it is today.
+The lack of development and hosting tools during the initial years of AWS showed that there was much more that needed to be done and partners filled that void.

 AWS Changed Its Approach Too Fast

-Considering this, it was a surprise for many to see Amazon having progressed so far.
-Starting in earnest 2015 and continuing on a regular basis up until now AWS has been developing services that not only cater to the same audience as their partners but directly compete with what partners are already offering to customers.
+Starting in 2015 and continuing on a regular basis up until now, AWS has been developing services that not only cater to the same audience as their partners but directly compete with what partners are already offering to customers.

 This arguably all began when AWS started offering QuickSight, a data management and presentation tool.
 QuickSight brought direct competition for Tableau, which was a popular provider in the same segment and was touted as a prominent AWS partner in its marketplace.
 But AWS did not stop there and followed up with products such as Amazon X-Ray, Amazon Pinpoint, Chime, and Connect.
 These solutions directly competed with partners in analytics, monitoring, team communication, and customer service solutions, respectively.